nagasudhirpulla/taming_python/blog/skills/matplotlib_multiple_subplots.md

 ```
 ![basic subplots grid output](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/basic_subplots_grid.PNG)
 ### Grid of subplots with uneven sizes
+If the size of all the subplots in the grid is not same, then we need to use the `GridSpec` api to control how many rows and column each subplot will occupy in the subplot grid.

 Please take time to refer to this [official guide](https://matplotlib.org/3.1.0/tutorials/intermediate/gridspec.html) on creating matplotlib layouts with subplots for detailed and in depth explanation covering many use cases